3 Statistical Evaluation of Relationships

 Calculating PPM coefficients in MS Excel

 In MS Excel, a PPM correlation can be computed very quickly with the CORREL function.
-The Excel function format is displayed below and it only requires two as input.
+The Excel function format is displayed below and it only requires two arrays as input.
 The result is the PPM coefficient or r value.

 =CORREL(array 1, array 2)